firdausmuhammadismail/Quick-Check-of-Your-Linux-System/README.md

 ./system.sh

 ```
-# DON'T FORGET TO BREATHE!!!
+# Do not waste your time!!!